 Judy Carmichael is one of a handful of musicians who approach jazz from a perspective of its entire history.
 Choosing to study jazz piano from its early roots on, she explores the music deeply, infusing it with a “fresh, dynamic interpretation of her own” (Washington Post ).
 The National Endowment for the Arts rewarded Carmichael’s knowledge of jazz piano with a major grant to present early jazz greats on film and to discuss the history and development of jazz piano with college students across the country.
 Judy Carmichael’s Grammy-nominated recording “Two Handed Stride” teamed her with four giants of jazz from the Count Basie Orchestra, Red Callendar, Harold Jones, Freddie Green and Marshall Royal.

-She is celebrating her 20th year producing and hosting her Public Radio Show Judy Carmichael’s Jazz Inspired, broadcast on over 170 stations throughout North America and abroad and on NPR NOW Channel 134 on Sirius/XM Satellite Radio.
-Her recordings and music books are available at www.judycarmichael.com, iTunes or by mail order through C&D Productions, P.O.
+She is celebrating her 15th year producing and hosting her Public Radio Show Judy Carmichael’s Jazz Inspired, broadcast on over 170 stations throughout North America and abroad and on SiriusXM NPR NOW Channel 122.
+Listen to the Jazz Inspired podcast on iTunes.
+Her recordings and music books are available at www.judycarmichael.com, on iTunes or by mail order through C&D Productions, P.O.
 Box 360 Sag Harbor, New York, 11963.